Student Code of Conduct Policy

 Summary Suspension

-• After the student has been summarily suspended, the Vice President for Academic and Student Affairs or designee must provide the opportunity for a conduct hearing within the shortest reasonable time, not to exceed nine business days from the date the student received written notification of the summary suspension.
+A Summary Suspension is a suspension imposed without a formal hearing to ensure the safety and well-being of members of the College community.
+After the student has been summarily suspended, the Vice President of Student Affairs or designee must provide the opportunity for a Student Conduct Hearing within the shortest reasonable amount of time, not to exceed nine business days from the date the student received written notification of the suspension.
+During a summary suspension, a student may not be on College property without obtaining prior written authorization from the Vice President of Student Affairs or their designee.

 Enforcement of Standards